chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/migration.md

 ## Migration Log

+### v0.5.6

+Chroma internally uses a write-ahead log.
+In all versions prior to v0.5.6, this log was never pruned.
+This resulted in the data directory being much larger than it needed to be, as well as the directory size not decreasing by the expected amount after deleting a collection.

+In v0.5.6 the write-ahead log is pruned automatically.
+However, this is not enabled by default for existing databases.
+After upgrading, you should run `chroma utils vacuum` once to reduce your database size and enable continuous pruning.
+See the [CLI reference](/reference/cli#vacuuming) for more details.

+This does not need to be run regularly and does not need to be run on new databases created with v0.5.6 or later.

 ### Javascript Client Refactor (v2.0.0) - July 2024

 We've moved to a flat client on the JS/TS client.
 Whereas previously, you would construct a Collection object that you would then call methods on, Collections are now data objects which are passed into methods on the ChromaClient object.